yugt/MachineLearning/README.md

 Each student will prepare the final write-up/coding of his or her homework solutions without reference to any other person or source, aside from the student's own notes or scrap work.
 Students may consult classmates for the purpose of brainstorming, but not for obtaining the details of solutions.
 Under no circumstances may you copy solutions or code from a classmate or other source.

 Academic Integrity
-All undergraduate and graduate students are expected to abide by the College of Engineering Honor Code as stated in the [Student Handbook (Links to an external site.)Links to an external site.](http://advising.engin.umich.edu/wp-content/uploads/sites/53/2015/06/2015fysh-final-v3-10.pdf) and the [Honor Code Pamphlet (Links to an external site.)Links to an external site.](http://ossa.engin.umich.edu/wp-content/uploads/sites/212/2015/04/Honor-code-pamphlet-Adobe-Prof.pdf).
+All undergraduate and graduate students are expected to abide by the College of Engineering Honor Code as stated in the [Student Handbook ](http://advising.engin.umich.edu/wp-content/uploads/sites/53/2015/06/2015fysh-final-v3-10.pdf) and the [Honor Code Pamphlet ](http://ossa.engin.umich.edu/wp-content/uploads/sites/212/2015/04/Honor-code-pamphlet-Adobe-Prof.pdf).

 Students with Disabilities
 Any student with a documented disability needing academic adjustments or accommodations is requested to speak with me during the first two weeks of class.
 All discussions will remain confidential.